fhamborg/Giveme5W/README.md

 * `description` (the lead paragraph)
 * `text` (the remainder of the text)

 For instance, if your data contains only the headline and the full text of the article, you could send a request containing the headline in the `title` field, and the full text in the `text` field.
+If you have the whole article in one text, simple put the whole text in either of the fields, and leave the others empty.
 Giveme5W also supports natively articles extracted by the news crawler and extractor [news-please](https://github.com/fhamborg/news-please).

 ## How to cite
 If you are using Giveme5W, please cite our [paper](http://www.gipp.com/wp-content/papercite-data/pdf/hamborg2018.pdf) ([ResearchGate](https://www.researchgate.net/publication/323582278_Giveme5W_Main_Event_Retrieval_from_News_Articles_by_Extraction_of_the_Five_Journalistic_W_Questions), [Mendeley](https://www.mendeley.com/research-papers/giveme5w-main-event-retrieval-news-articles-extraction-five-journalistic-w-questions/?utm_source=desktop&utm_medium=1.17.13&utm_campaign=open_catalog&userDocumentId=%7B6945b48b-a775-4b85-b09b-f321b316f6da%7D)):